 There are various federal and state transportation regulations which govern the operation of subways and railroads and building codes which mandate certain safety guidelines in stations.
 These include the Federal Employees Liability Act (FELA), which affords railroad workers the right to sue for an on the job injury (an exception to the usual preclusion from suing your employer under the Worker’s Compensation Statute).
-Attorneys who handle railroad cases must be fully familiar with the transportation law as promulgated in Title 49 of the United States Code, and the operation of the Federal Transit Administration (FTA), an agency that is under the auspices of the United States Department of Transportation.
+Attorneys who handle railroad cases must be fully familiar with the transportation law as promulgated in Title 49 of the United States Code, and the operation of the Federal Transit Administration (FTA), an agency that is under the auspices of the United States Department of Transportation (DOT).

-Railway accidents and injuries occur with alarming frequency in a variety of ways, to pedestrians, riders, and employees, due to:
+Subway and Railroad accidents and injuries occur with alarming frequency in a variety of ways, to pedestrians, riders, and employees, due to:

 - Inadequate safety standards;